 A stair climber is ideal for people looking to improve their cardiovascular fitness because of the fact that it helps to strengthen the heart.

-Stair climbers help strengthen the heart and boost circulation, and they provide a whole host of other cardio benefits as well.
+Stair climbers help strengthen the heart and boost circulation, and they also provide a host of other cardio benefits.
+It is, if you ask me, the biggest benefit of the stair climber machine.

-Another of the awesome benefits we’re going to be covering today is the fact that stair climbers are ideal for boosting aerobic fitness.
+Another of the awesome benefits we will be covering today is that stair climbers are ideal for boosting aerobic fitness.

 Using a stair climber is great as it helps to strengthen not only the heart but the lungs as well, which in turn makes it great for boosting aerobic fitness.

-The stronger your lungs are the more oxygen you can breathe in and utilize for exercise.
+The stronger your lungs are, the more oxygen you can breathe and utilize for exercise.

 Want to boost your health and fitness but can’t be bothered to go through yet another boring workout on the treadmill?